MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/expanded-text-ad.md

 **Delete:** Read-only

 ### <a name="titlepart1"></a>Title Part 1
 The first part of the ad title.
-The *Title Part 1* and *Title Part 2* values will be automatically separated by a space, vertical bar, and space (" | ") when the ad is shown.
+The *Title Part 1* and *Title Part 2* values will be automatically separated by a space, vertical bar, and space (" &#124; ") when the ad is shown.
 Each part of the title must contain at least one word.

 The title can contain a countdown function.
 For more details see [Countdown Functions](../guides/expanded-text-ads.md#countdown).

 The title can contain dynamic text strings such as {keyword}.
 For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).

-The maximum input length of each title part is 30 characters without dynamic text.
-The maximum input length of *Title Part 1* and *Title Part 2* combined is 77 characters including dynamic text strings, and of those 77 no more than 30 final characters are allowed in each title part.
-The ad will fail to display if either *Title Part 1* or *Title Part 2* exceeds 30 characters after dynamic text substitution occurs.
+The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 30 final characters are allowed after substitution.
+The ad will fail to display if the length exceeds 30 characters after dynamic text substitution occurs.

-For languages with double-width characters e.g. Traditional Chinese the maximum input length of each title part is 15 characters without dynamic text.
-The maximum input length of *Title Part 1* and *Title Part 2* combined is 37 characters including dynamic text strings, and of those 37 no more than 15 final characters are allowed in each title part.
-The ad will fail to display if either *Title Part 1* or *Title Part 2* exceeds 15 characters after dynamic text substitution occurs.
+For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 15 final characters are allowed after substitution.
+The ad will fail to display if the length exceeds 15 characters after dynamic text substitution occurs.
 The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
 Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

 The title cannot contain the newline (\n) character.